guilatrova/latrovacommits-articles/posts/2020/2020-12-30-leadership-learnings/post.en-us.md

 Worth saying that without my wife and God to support me emotionally and without my CTO to support me at my work - I would have failed for good.
 Be surrounded by people who support your growth and by those who want you to strive for growth.

 So **I don't regret it at all**.
-I chose the best place to start and to fail because my CTO allowed me to **try, learn, and recognize all my mistakes** which made me succeed as a leader in the following months and delivering 3 projects with 2 teams of around three developers each. **Always work with people you respect and that are better than you**
+I chose the best place to start and to fail because my CTO allowed me to **try, learn, and recognize all my mistakes** which made me succeed as a leader in the following months and delivering 3 projects with 2 teams of around three developers each. **Always work with people you respect and that are better than you**.